0xSero/partisia-docs/docs/node-operations/delegated-node-staking.md

 # Delegated staking

-Delegation of MPC token to a node operator is way to stake tokens and earn [rewards](https://gitlab.com/partisiablockchain/node-operators-rewards/-/tree/main?ref_type=heads) without running a [node](../pbc-fundamentals/dictionary.md#node) yourself.
+Delegation of MPC token to a node operator is a way to stake tokens and earn [rewards](https://gitlab.com/partisiablockchain/node-operators-rewards/-/tree/main?ref_type=heads) without running a [node](../pbc-fundamentals/dictionary.md#node) yourself.

 Delegated staking means that you delegate MPC tokens to an account of a node operator.
 If the node operator accepts the